-For others, they simply like to have moral support and think that having someone they know will help them feel at ease and will in turn make them more likely to succeed.
+For others, they simply like to have moral support and think that having someone they know will help them feel at ease and make them more likely to succeed.

-So-called ‘lucky companions’ can often be seen cheering their friend/family member on and doing things like blowing on the dice before it’s rolled for good luck.
+So-called ‘lucky companions’ can often be seen cheering their friend/family member on and blowing on the dice before it’s rolled for good luck.

-Some think that their absence from a game will decrease their chances of winning; others think leaving the table will actually improve their chances.
+Some think their absence from a game will decrease their chances of winning; others think leaving the table will improve their chances.

 Those who can’t bear to leave the table tend to believe that they have to be fully focused on the game at all times.
-For example, they can’t take their eyes off it or let anything distract them, otherwise the game will become unfavorable for them.
+For example, they can’t take their eyes off it or let anything distract them; otherwise, the game will become unfavourable for them.

-Of course there’s no conclusive evidence to suggest that any of these rituals can actually help you win.
+Of course, there’s no conclusive evidence to suggest that any of these rituals can help you win.
 Even so, there are a surprising number of gamblers who take things like this seriously and will follow their own rituals every time they visit a casino.

-While we’ve only talked about rituals that are supposed to bring good luck, there are some associated with bad luck, such as counting your money at the table, crossing your legs, using unlucky numbers or colors and even using $50 bills.
+While we’ve only talked about rituals that bring good luck, some are associated with bad luck, such as counting your money at the table, crossing your legs, using unlucky numbers or colors and even using $50 bills.